orxfun/orx-parallel/docs/wasm_internals.md

 - `orx-parallel-wasm` preparation and bundler adapters that package worker helper files
 - host server configuration for COOP/COEP headers

 Most documentation drift happens when one of those layers changes without updating the others.
-The current mini and TSP examples, together with the `orx-parallel-wasm` package README, are the best source of truth for a working browser-hosted setup.
+The current mini and TSP examples in [`orx-parallel-wasm-demos`](https://github.com/orxfun/orx-parallel-wasm-demos), together with the `orx-parallel-wasm` package README, are the best source of truth for a working browser-hosted setup.